 In biblical lingo, the “heart” encompasses the mind, will and emotions.
 David now understood, that the desire and will to sustain faith, worship and serving God must be supplied by Him.
 He gives it.
 We do not supply it.
 Paul, who obviously knew and now understood these crucial biblical themes, after admonishing the Philippan believes to “Work out your own salvation with reverent awe”, was quick to add the qualifying caveat which alone makes that practically possible!
 “For it is God who is at work in you BOTH to will and to do of His will” (Phil 2:13)

 How could David thereafter know that God had in fact answered this prayer, except by the evidence within that he was thereafter so willing?
 That His heart was clean thereafter?
 That He had come to learn God’s ways, not just His word?

-> The self-boasters have zero credible answer here which does not ignore the text.
-The self-boasters strive and fight to get self in the mix, even a little.
+> Self-boasters strive and fight to get self in the mix, even a little.
+This is the antithesis of the broken and contrite spirit God requires.
+Insist on boasting of self?
 Ok, but be warned “Whoever exalts himself will be humbled” (Lk 18:14), Jesus said.
 What is the only alternative to exalting one’s-self?